alex-shpak/hugo-book/README.md

 This theme follows a simple incremental versioning. e.g. `v1.0.0`, `v2.0.0` and so on.
 Releases will happen on breaking changes.

 If you want lower maintenance, use one of the released versions.
-If you want to live on the bleeding edge of changes, you can use the `master` branch and update your website when needed.
+If you want to live on the bleeding edge of changes, you can use the `main` branch and update your website when needed, this also the default branch.

 ## Contributing